Variable & Function Name Length Guide - Programming Naming Conventions

 Conclusion

 Appropriate name length scales with scope: 1–2 characters for loop counters, 8–15 for local variables, 15–25 for global constants.
-Avoid excessive abbreviation and Hungarian notation, and unify naming conventions across your team.
+This principle is grounded in cognitive science - human working memory capacity limits how much context a name must carry on its own.
+Analysis of major OSS projects confirms this pattern, from Linux Kernel's average 6-character variables to Spring Framework's 12-character averages.
+While Unicode variable name support is expanding, normalization issues and international team readability make ASCII-only naming the practical choice.
+Avoid excessive abbreviation and Hungarian notation, and enforce naming conventions through linters integrated into your CI/CD pipeline.
 Use Character Counter to check your identifier lengths.